bgoerlitzHDP/registry/DEVELOPER.md

 A summary with the contents of the patch is optional but strongly encouraged if the patch is large and/or the Github title is not expressive enough to describe what the patch is doing.
 This text must be bulleted using one of the following bullet points (+, -, ., ).
 There must be at last a 1 space indent before the bullet char, and exactly one space between bullet char and the first letter of the text.
 Bullets are not optional, but **required**.

-<a name="merge-pull-request"></a>
+<a name="merge-pull-HTTPRequest"></a>

-### Merge a pull request
+### Merge a pull HTTPRequest

-You can utilize merge script to merge a pull request.
+You can utilize merge script to merge a pull HTTPRequest.
 There're some tasks prior to use the script.

 #### CI Build
 Registry is integrated with travis CI.
-The status of the build for the pending pull request will be reflected in the PR itself.
-You must see "The Travis CI build passed" in the pull request before merging it.
+The status of the build for the pending pull HTTPRequest will be reflected in the PR itself.
+You must see "The Travis CI build passed" in the pull HTTPRequest before merging it.

 #### Preparation